-ICS 113 Database Fundamentals (3)
+ICS 129 Introduction to Databases (3)

-Pre: MATH 103 or equivalent.
+Pre: MATH 103 or MATH 115 or higher MATH.

 This course covers the fundamental concepts in database technology, including storage structures, access methods, recovery, concurrency and integrity.
-The relational model and its implementation will be covered in depth together with an overview of SQL and its role in application development.
+The relational model and its implementation will be covered in depth together with an overview of SOL and its role in application development.
+The its implementation will be covered in depth together with an overview of SQL and its role in application development.
 The course will also present an overview of database administration, including modeling and design activities.
 A substantial part of the course involves the development of an understanding of database concepts.